Physical symptoms in the last 2 to 3 months of life

 Types of pain medicines

-Some people need much higher doses of opioids than others.
-Do not be concerned if you seem to be taking large amounts of drugs.
+It’s very common for a person with cancer to take more than one drug to manage chronic and breakthrough pain.
+And some people need much higher doses of opioids than others.
+Don’t be concerned if you seem to be taking large amounts of drugs.
 It has nothing to do with being unable to withstand pain, nor does it mean that you are a complainer.
 Some people need less, and some need more to keep pain in check.

 Being able to identify these things and give pain medicine as needed helps the caregiver take good care of the patient and keep him or her as comfortable as possible.

 Other ways to help cancer pain

 With certain types of pain, doctors can do special procedures such as nerve blocks, targeted radiation treatments, or even surgical procedures to control pain.
 If your pain isn’t well controlled, your doctor might also refer you to an expert in pain management.
 The pain specialist might have some different options to help you.